Faisal-Alhazzani/Repository-Pattern/README.md

-This is to demonstrate the concept of Repository Pattern
+This is to demonstrate the concept of Repository Pattern with the entity "Customer"